boomauakim/gcs-signed-url-go/README.md

 # gcs-signed-url-go

-This repository is created as a proof of concept for generating signed URLs for Google Cloud Storage (GCS).
+This repository was created as a proof of concept for generating signed URLs for Google Cloud Storage (GCS).

 ## Usage